FHobbs8030/se_project_aroundtheus/README.md

 | ------------ | ----------- | ------ |
 | ![Desktop](./screenshots/desktop.png) | ![Mobile](./screenshots/mobile.png) | ![Popups](./screenshots/popup.png) |

-> To update your screenshots, place your images in the `/screenshots/` folder and replace the placeholders.

 ## Live Demo

 👉 [View on GitHub Pages](https://fhobbs8030.github.io/se_project_aroundtheus/)